FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 Status: Done
 References used: [Module 6 Presentation (Lecture Slides)]
 tags: [lesson]
+aliases: [Aristotelian virtue ethics]
 ---

 # Aristotelian Ethics

-According to Aristotle, the good life is one which is happy or [[fluorishing]],[^1] and for that to occur, one must live in accordance to their reason.
+According to [[Aristotle]], the good life is one which is happy or [[fluorishing]],[^1] and for that to occur, one must live in accordance to their reason.
 A human’s unique essence is to live in accordance to their reason; thus, they must do so to become happy.

 ## Happiness and Virtues